Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 Watching and Waiting

 Every spring, peony enthusiasts watch and wait for the first buds to appear.
-We watch as they grow larger and larger, then as the ants slowly eat the sweet but tough green covering that protects the tiny but maturing flower petals inside.
+We watch as they grow larger and larger, then as the ants slowly eat the sweet but tough green covering that protects the maturing flower petals inside.
 We continue to watch and wait as more and more color is exposed.

 Not to worry, those ants will not harm the flowers.
 They are seeking the sweet liquid in that outer covering, and if they aren't present to eat it, the buds will not be able to open.